 3. Practice Mindfulness and Meditation: Mindfulness and meditation are powerful tools for calming the mind and reducing stress.
 By focusing your attention on the present moment and observing your thoughts and feelings without judgment, you can quiet the mental chatter that often keeps you awake at night.
 There are many different types of meditation, so experiment to find one that resonates with you.
 You can use guided meditation apps, attend a meditation class, or simply sit quietly and focus on your breath.
 Even a few minutes of mindfulness meditation each day can have a significant impact on your ability to wind down.

 5. Engage in Gentle Exercise or Stretching: While vigorous exercise can be stimulating, gentle exercise or stretching can help to relax your muscles and release tension.
 Try doing some light yoga poses, taking a leisurely walk, or simply stretching your arms and legs.
 These activities can help to improve circulation, reduce muscle stiffness, and promote a sense of calm.
-However, avoid exercising too close to bedtime, as this can interfere with sleep.
+Even so, avoid exercising too close to bedtime, as this can interfere with sleep.

 6. Practice Deep Breathing Exercises: Deep breathing exercises are a simple yet effective way to activate the parasympathetic nervous system and promote relaxation.
 Try the 4-7-8 breathing technique: inhale deeply through your nose for four seconds, hold your breath for seven seconds, and exhale slowly through your mouth for eight seconds.
 Repeat this several times until you feel your body begin to relax.
 Deep breathing exercises can be done anywhere, anytime, and are a valuable tool for managing stress and promoting winding down.